ndokter/dsmr_parser/README.rst

 The parsing module accepts complete unaltered telegram strings and parses these into a Telegram object.
 This previously was a dictionary, but the Telegram object is mostly compatible.

+Getting full telegrams from a bytestream can be made easier by using the TelegramBuffer helper class.

 .. code-block:: python

     from dsmr_parser import telegram_specifications